UR-DataScience/electric-book/book/text/chapter_04.md

 program.
 The input data file must exist and contain correct data.
 Otherwise, the input will fail.

-You can also create a data file by selcting \"Add New Item\" to a project as a text file in the Visual C++.
+You can also create a data file by selcting "Add New Item" to a project as a text file in the Visual C++.

 For example, in the preceding IODemo program, the input file should look